MildTomato/Meth/README.md

 ## Structure

-This is a basic react app that functions as a demonstration marketplace for the underlying Meth smartcontract.
+This is a basic react app that functions as a demonstration marketplace for the underlying SecretContent smartcontract.

 The project has the following structure: